andrewWithAI/talty-digital/memory-bank/activeContext.md

 - Will the blog require a headless CMS integration?
 - Are there specific performance metrics or accessibility standards to meet?
 - What deployment and CI/CD strategy should be implemented?
-- What specific content and images should be included in the additional pages?
+- What specific content and images should be included in the blog pages?
-- How should we handle dynamic content for the blog and services pages?
+- How should we handle dynamic content for the blog?
-- What additional animations or interactions would enhance the user experience on other pages?
+- Should we implement filtering or search functionality for the services and blog pages?